The Apparition (Moreau, Musée d'Orsay)

 The Apparition (French: L'Apparition) is a watercolour by French artist Gustave Moreau, painted between 1874 and 1876.
 It shows the biblical character of Salome dancing in front of Herod Antipas with a vision of John the Baptist's severed head.
 The 106 cm high and 72,2 cm wide watercolor held by the Musée d'Orsay in Paris elaborates on an episode told in the Matthew 14:6–11 and Mark 6:21–29.
 On a feast held for Herod Antipas's birthday, the princess Salome dances in front of the king and his guests.
 This pleased him so much he promises her anything she wished for.
-Incited by her mother Herodias, who was reproved by the John the Baptist for her illegitimate marriage to Herod, Salome demands John's head on a charger.
+Incited by her mother Herodias, who was reproved by John the Baptist for her illegitimate marriage to Herod, Salome demands John's head on a charger.
 Regretful but compelled to keep his word in front of everyone present, Herod complies with Salome's demand.
 John the Baptist is beheaded, his head brought on a charger and given to Salome, who in turn gives it to her mother.

 Moreau approached the biblical theme in 19 paintings, 6 watercolors and more than 150 drawings.
 Part of a series of at least 8 closely resembling paintings and more than 40 sketch drawings, it is regarded as a key work of Moreau's opus, symbolism and fin de siècle art in general.
 Upon its first presentation 1876 in Salon (French: Salon de Paris), the painting caused a sensation.
 It has since made a lasting impression on various artists, notably from the Decadent movement.